Android-Development-UoM/PhysioAssistant-BackEnd/README.md

   <img src="https://img.shields.io/badge/Back--End-blue" alt="Front-End" />
 </p>

-This is a Github repository created to store our assignment for the Android Development course at University of Macdenia.
+This is a Github repository created to store our assignment for the Android Development course at University of Macdenia. \
+The API was developed using SpringBoot framework and IntelliJ as the IDE.
+The API provides the ability to perform various CRUD (Create, Read, Update, Delete) operations on a database.

+# Getting Started

+## Prerequisites

+- Java 11 or higher
+- MySQL
+- IntelliJ or any other Java IDE

+## Installing

+1. Clone this repository
+2. Open the project in IntelliJ or your preferred IDE
+3. Configure the database credentials in `src/main/resources/application.properties`
+4. Run the application

+## API Documentation

+The API documentation is available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) once the application is running.

 ## Cloning the Repository